beckerah/dassco_scripts/annual_stats_reporting/README.md

 - GBIF_USER is your the username associated with your GBIF account
 - GBIF_PASSWORD is the password to log into your GBIF account
 - GBIF_EMAIL is the email address associated with your GBIF account
-- MAX_DATE is the latest date you want to include in the search
 - ZIP_FOLDER_PATH is the folder the downloaded zip files from GBIF will be saved in
 - OUTPUT_FOLDER_PATH is the folder all of the processed data will be saved in

-As written, the [gbifOccurrenceSearch.py](https://github.com/beckerah/dassco_scripts/blob/main/annual_stats_reporting/gbifOccurrenceSearch.py) script searches for occurrences by publisher, where the basis of record is Preserved Specimen, the occurrence status is Present, and the event date is prior to or equal to the MAX_DATE as provided in the .env file.
+As written, the [gbifOccurrenceSearch.py](https://github.com/beckerah/dassco_scripts/blob/main/annual_stats_reporting/gbifOccurrenceSearch.py) script searches for occurrences by publisher, where the basis of record is Preserved Specimen and the occurrence status is Present.
+We don't include a date filter because these are unreliable in the data.

     query = (
             f"publishingOrg = {publisher_uuid}",
             "basisOfRecord = PRESERVED_SPECIMEN",
             "occurrenceStatus = PRESENT",
-            f"eventDate <= {max_date}",
     )

 For each publisher, a zip folder containing a CSV file listing all the search results, is downloaded from GBIF.